pradipsinh-7span/vishesh/src/packages/preset/README.md

 ### Center

-- `true`: Creates a centered container with equal margins on both sides (only applicable in `fixed` mode).
+- `true`: Creates a centered container with equal horizontal margin on sides (only applicable in `fixed` mode).
 - `false`: Generates separate classes for left, center, and right alignment.

 ### Initial Padding